 He was an iconoclast.
-His violence provoked unnecessary opposition, and often did more harm than good.
+His verbal violence provoked unnecessary opposition, and often did more harm than good.
 One Reformation leader of the time wrote Farel saying, “Your mission is to evangelize, not curse.
 Prove yourself to be an evangelist, not a tyrannical legislator.
 Men want to be led, not driven.”
 Shortly before his death, Zwingli exhorted Farel not to be so rash.

 That may be a good way to see Farel’s contribution to the Reformation.
 His work was destructive rather than constructive.
 He could pull down, but not build up.
 He was a conqueror, not an organizer of his conquests; a man of action, not a man of letters; a preacher, not a theologian.
 In a large construction company, the first team that comes in is the demolition crew.
 They’re job is to clear away the old and prepare for the new.

-Farel was a one-man demo squad; a religious wrecking crew.
+Farel was a one-man demo squad; a religious wrecking-crew.

-The thing is, he knew it, & handed his work over to the genius of his younger friend John Calvin.
+The thing is, he knew it, and handed his work over to the genius of his younger friend John Calvin.
 You’ll remember it was William Farel who persuaded Calvin to help out in Geneva.
 In the spirit of genuine humility and self-denial, he was willing to decrease that Calvin might increase.
 This is the finest trait in his character.

 At the same time he had a great thirst for knowledge, and was sent to Paris to further his education.
 There he studied ancient languages, philosophy, and theology.
 His main teacher, was Jacques LeFèvre, pioneer of the French Reformation and translator of the Scriptures who introduced Farel to Paul’s Epistles and the doctrine of justification by faith.
 LeFèvre told Farel in in 1512: “My son, God will renew the world, and you will witness it.”
-Farel acquired a Master of Arts in 1517 & was appointed teacher at the college of Cardinal Le Moine.
+Farel acquired a Master of Arts in 1517 and was appointed teacher at the college of Cardinal Le Moine.

-When LeFèvre, was charged with heresy in 1521 he retired but remained an advocate for reformation within the Catholic Church, without separation from Rome.
+When LeFèvre, was charged with heresy in 1521, he retired but remained an advocate for reformation within the Catholic Church, without separation from Rome.
 We’ll talk about the Catholic Counter-Reformation in a later episode.

 Farel fled to Basel, Switzerland.
-Since Reformation ideas were tolerated there, he held a public disputation in Latin on 13 issues, in which he affirmed the inspiration of the Scriptures, Christian liberty, the duty of pastors to preach the Gospel, the doctrine of justification by faith, and denounced images & celibacy.
-This speech led to the conversion of a Franciscan monk named Pellican, a distinguished Greek and Hebrew scholar, who became professor at Zurich.
+Since Reformation ideas were tolerated there, he held a public disputation in Latin on thirteen issues, in which he affirmed the inspiration of the Scriptures, Christian liberty, the duty of pastors to preach the Gospel, the doctrine of justification by faith, and denounced images and celibacy.
+This speech led to the conversion of a Franciscan monk named Pellican, a distinguished Greek and Hebrew scholar, who became a professor at Zurich.
 Farel delivered more public lectures and sermons.
 But as his popularity grew, so did his bombast, and Erasmus persuaded the town council to brand him a disturber of the peace and expel him.

 After bouncing around for a few years as an itinerate preacher, he arrived in Neuchâtel in December, 1529 where he was instrumental in bringing the Reformation to the city.

 Farel stopped at Geneva in early Oct.
 1532.
 The day after he arrived he was visited by a number of distinguished citizens of the Protestant French Huguenots.
 Farel explained to them from an open Bible the Protestant doctrines that would complete and consolidate the political freedom they’d recently achieved.
-But rather than receive this with joy, they were troubled & demanded Farel and his friends leave!
+But rather than receive this with joy, they were troubled and demanded Farel and his friends leave!
 Farel refused.
 He said he wasn’t trying to create trouble; he was simply a preacher of truth, for which he was ready to die.
-He showed them letters of reference form several Reformation leaders which made quite an impression.
+He showed them letters of reference from several Reformation leaders which made quite an impression.

 When the Roman clergy in Geneva began to harass Farel, this only further ingratiated him with the Protestants there.
-But the Catholics became so angry at Farel’s refusal to budge, the entire city of Geneva was set on edge.
+But the Catholics became so angry at Farel’s refusal to budge, the entire city was set on edge.
 The Council demanded he leave immediately.

-This was the first act in the history of the Reformation of Geneva.
+This was the first act in the history of the Reformation at Geneva.
 It was the work of Farel, but only preparatory to the more important work of Calvin.
 The people were anxious to get rid of the Catholic rule of the Duke of Savoy and the bishop, but had no conception of evangelical religion, and would not submit to discipline.
 They mistook freedom for license.
 They were in danger of falling into the opposite extreme of disorder and confusion.

-The remaining 27 years of his life, Farel remained the lead pastor at Neuchâtel.
+The remaining twenty-seven years of his life, Farel remained the lead pastor there.